MRtrix3/MRtrix3.github.io/download/index.md

 title: Download MRtrix3
 ---

 **Coming soon!

-These installers will hopefully be available shortly, bear with us!**
+These installers will hopefully be available shortly, please bear with us!**

 Pre-compiled versions of *MRtrix3* are available for download for all major operating systems, and these are the quickest and simplest way of getting